-In the height of winter 2000, a certain somebody got the crazy idea to build their own indoor Super X gig in the heart of Melbourne Docklands with sponsors such as Komatsu, Kennards Hire, NMIT and Ford Australia to fund it.
-Well 5 years later the RAD Factory played the game hard, staging some very cool product launches, school visit live shows and training for the fastest SX Racers in the country.
+In the height of winter 2000, a certain somebody got the crazy idea to build their own indoor Super X gig in the heart of Melbourne Docklands with sponsors such as Komatsu, Kennards Hire, NMIT and Ford Australia.
+For 5 years the RAD Factory played the game hard, staging some very cool product launches, school visit live shows and training for the fastest SX Racers in the country.

 DIRT 2 DIRT

-Staging Australia’s first FMX Show in the front carpark of the Kawana Shopping World lead to an avalanche of FMS Shows through 97, 98 and 99, going on to land the support of the Ford Motor Company of Australia.
+Staging Australia’s first FMX Show in the front carpark of the Kawana Shopping World lead to an avalanche of FMX Shows through 97, 98 and 99, going on to land the support of the Ford Motor Company of Australia.
 Two years later Max earned a naming right contractual ambassadorship role with the Ford Motor Company of Australia staging Freestyle Motocross Shows nationally & speaking at V8 Supercar events, the Brisbane, Sydney, Melbourne Motor Shows & the national Field Day circuit.

 Armed with the RAD Factory as their full time indoor training facility, team racers put in the long hours each night after work, going on to win some hard earned #1 championships.
 RAD School Visit Shows were also a big hit with Max & RAD MX Race Ambassadors being invited to deliver both live ‘oval’ shows & in-class shows, with particular documented success being at the Blackwood Annexe School catering for troubled youth.

-Travelling the national motor show and field day circuits saw Max send it night after night, this time pictured here with Max starring as lead rider for the launch of the Komatsu Excavator in his longe room.
+Travelling the national motor show and field day circuits saw Max send it night after night, this time pictured here with Max starring as lead rider for the launch of the new Komatsu Excavator.

 Bathurst Supercars 2000 was knee deep in the stuff.